aryanmamania/React_Documentation/Readme.md

 - Hooks
 - React Router

+## Some terminologies you should know before starting documentation
+- Library : A library is a collection of pre-written code that you can use to perform specific tasks
+- UI : User Interface means the things which user sees when he/she opens the Web app
+- Rendering : Rendering in React refers to the process of generating the user interface (UI) that the user sees on the screen based on the state and data of the application
+- Single Web Page application : A Single Page Application is a type of web application that loads a single HTML page and dynamically updates the content as the user interacts with the app, without requiring a full page reload.
+- Asynchronous : Asynchronous means that some tasks can start, and you don't have to wait for them to finish before moving on to other tasks

 ## WHAT IS REACT ?
 React is a popular open-source JavaScript library  developed by Facebook for building user interfaces, particularly for single-page applications where you need a fast, interactive user experience.

-  // Library : A library is a collection of pre-written code that you can use to perform specific tasks

 ## ADVANTAGES OF REACT